geseq/objx-xml/README.md

 # objx-xml
-Build xml files from objx
+Build xml files to a given objx definition from objx data